 - Encourages community.
 The church takes relationships, accountability and one-anothering seriously.
 There are opportunities for you to be involved in smaller groups and to develop Christ-centred relationships with people of all ages.
 A healthy Christ-like community loves, values and encourages members of all ages to love and serve one another.

 You’ll notice that I didn’t mention anything about preaching styles, music, venues, size or denomination.
 I think you know why; these things are not foundational.
+Check out this blog if you’re looking for further suggestions on finding a local church this year.

 - No church?
 Start researching.
 Ask your friends on Facebook.
 Or walk around the neighbourhood, write a list of churches, and look up their websites.
 Pick somewhere to attend this weekend and show up.
 Connect with the pastor or staff to let them know that you’re new and want to get involved.
 Ask about joining a small group.
 You’ll be surprised at how many pastors want to invest in university/college-aged people.